nervo/manala/doc/intro.md

 In manala's vocabulary, your projects (the company's PHP projects in our example) are called ... `projects`.

 In our example, our reference coding rules will be stored in a single place where they will be maintained.
-The file containing your coding rules is called a `template`.
-All the templates you maintain are made accessible to your colleagues through a `repository`.
+A `template` is a set of template files (the file containing your coding rules is one of these template files).
+All the templates and template files you maintain are made accessible to your colleagues through a `repository`.

-## First step : install manala
+## First step: install manala

 ```
 curl -sL https://github.com/nervo/manala/raw/master/install.sh | sudo sh
 ```

-> :bulb: Run `manala` in a console/terminal.
+> :bulb: Run `manala` in a console/terminal to obtain a list of available commands.

 ## Create your template repository and your first template

 > :bulb: manala ships with some templates by default.
 Run `manala list` to display the list of available templates.

-But in this example, we are gonna create our own template repository to better understand how manala works under the hood and enable you to develop your own templates when the need arises.
+But in this example, we are going to create our own template repository to better understand how manala works under the hood and enable you to develop your own templates when the need arises.

-Run the following command to create your template repository :
+Run the following command to create your template repository:

 `mkdir ~/my-manala-template-repository`

-Within this repository, we are gonna create a template group that will host our php rule template:
+Within this repository, we are going to create a set of templates that will host our PHP rule template file:

 `mkdir mkdir ~/my-manala-template-repository/my-php-templates`

-> :bulb: template `repository` and `group` ?
-In manala's philosophy, a repository is viewed as a company-wide repository where you can store templates for various purposes and many profiles: infrastructure templates, backend developers, frontend developers, etc. In fact, your projects will not embed all the company's templates but just the subset of templates that's useful for your project.
-In our example, we are gonna embed only the templates under `my-php-templates` in our PHP projects.
+> :bulb: In manala's philosophy, a repository is viewed as a company-wide repository where you can store templates for various purposes and many profiles: infrastructure templates, backend developers, frontend developers, etc. In fact, your projects will not embed all the company's templates but just the subset of templates that's useful for your project.
+In our example, we are going to embed only the template files under `my-php-templates` in our PHP projects.

-Let's create a `.manala.yaml` file under the `my-php-templates` :
+Let's create a `.manala.yaml` file under the `my-php-templates`:

 ```shell
   cd ~/my-manala-template-repository/my-php-templates
   touch ./.manala.yaml
 ```

-> :bulb: the `.manala.yaml` acts as a manifest for your template group.
-It holds the name of your template group and indicates where its templates lie.
+> :bulb: the `.manala.yaml` acts as a manifest for your template.
+It holds the name of your template and indicates which files or folders must be put under synchronization.

-Now edit this file and put the following content :
+Now edit this file and put the following content:

 ```yaml
 manala: